 Become a milkweed growing maestro in six simple steps.

 The monarch butterfly is an American staple that provides our world with a reassuring touch of bliss.
 We strive to keep it that way.
-Follow these simple step-by-step instructions on how to properly grow milkweed, the monarch caterpillar’s only source of food.
+Follow these instructions on how to properly grow milkweed, the monarch caterpillar’s only source of food.
 The more milkweed, the merrier the monarchs.

 If you haven't read about the monarch life cycle, check out our last blog.